 In the long-term, you need a diet that contains a full spectrum of micronutrients, such as vitamins, minerals and fiber as well.

-If you don’t get these nutrients, your health, performance and eventually your physique will suffer from malnutrition… and this is especially true when in a caloric deficit, cutting down to a low body fat percentage.
+If you don’t get these nutrients, your health, performance and eventually your physique will suffer from malnutrition, and this is especially true when you’re also in a caloric deficit, trying to cut down to a low body fat percentage.

 So, how do you avoid this while still getting the most out of your diet?

 This is where 80 % of your diet contain wholesome nutrient dense foods, and the remaining 20 % can be from lower quality foods.

 Here’s a pyramid to keep in mind: